amg77777/mcx_research/Readme.md

 - **Testing Framework**: Custom-built automation tools for functional and stress testing.
 - **Docker**: Integrated Docker support to build and run the system in a containerized environment, eliminating the need for `sudo` or system-wide installations and dependencies.

-## Roles
-- **Developer**: Responsible for implementing SIP signaling, media handling, and session management, with a focus on security and performance.
-- **QA Engineer**: Develops testing strategies, creates automated test scripts, and ensures the system's reliability under varying loads.

 ## Installation Guide

 1. **Clone the Repository**